heyajohnny/afvalinfo/README.md

 - abbenbroek, geervliet, heenvliet, hekelingen, simonshaven, spijkenisse, zuidland

 ##### --Meppel
-- broekhuizen, de schiphorst, havelterberg, kolderveen, kolderveense bovenboer, meppel, nijentap, nijeveen, nijeveense bovenboer, rogat
+- havelterberg, kolderveen, meppel, nijeveen, rogat

 ##### --(MijnAfvalWijzer) Altena, Heerhugowaard, Rheden, Utrecht
 ###### WARNING!
 Might not work well at the end of the year / beginning of the next year